-With Concentration in Engineering, Architectural Drafting or 3D Design & Production
+With Concentration in Engineering, Architectural Drafting or 3D Design & Production set to obtain advance positions.

-The Associates Degree of Advanced Manufacturing with a Major in Design Drafting will prepare students to obtain an entry-level position in a high technology society.
+The Associate of Applied Science Degree in Advanced Manufacturing with a Major in Design Drafting will prepare students to obtain an entry-level position in a high technology society.
 This degree offers foundational instructions that emphasize engineering, manufacturing, and architectural theories and concepts.
-Drafting concepts will be taught using industry standard practices such as: sketching and critical thinking, 2D, CAD, 3D Modeling, BIM and advanced problem solving skills.
-This drafting degree will intensify the students' learning by coupling theory instruction and demonstration and hands on application.
+Drafting concepts will be taught using industry standard practices such as sketching and critical thinking, 2D, CAD, 3D Modeling, 3D printing, BIM and advanced problem solving skills.
+This drafting degree will intensify the students' learning by coupling theory instruction and demonstration and hands on application using current software, AutoCAD, Solidworks, Revit, Solid Edge and Sketch-up.
 Students will obtain the skills needed to be successful in planning and development and the skills to produce final construction documents.
 Students will enhance their abilities by learning the soft skills to obtain their position in the drafting career market.
-Graduates would look forward to seeking qualified positions in related drafting fields such as detailers, CAD drafter, architectural drafter, structural drafters, civil drafters, survey technician, electrical drafter, technical drafters, engineering drawing checker, drafting department supervisor and, technical illustrator project managers or Architectural renderers.
-The advanced manufacturing (ADM) classes will enhance their skill set to obtain advance positions.
+Graduates would look forward to seeking qualified positions in related drafting fields such as detailers, CAD drafter, architectural drafter, structural drafters, civil drafters, survey technician, electrical drafter, technical drafters, engineering drawing checker, drafting department supervisor, 3D print operators, Industrial design drafter, and technical illustrator project managers or Architectural renderers.